MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 }
 ```

-After making these changes, you can now easily send and receive data between **CloudScript** and your **Clients**.
+After making these changes, you can now easily send and receive data between **CloudScript** and your clients.

 > [!NOTE]
-> It is important to point out that any data coming from your **Clients** is susceptible to hacking and exploitation.
+> It is important to point out that any data coming from your clients is susceptible to hacking and exploitation.

 You will always want to validate input parameters *prior* to updating your back end.
-The process for validating input parameters will vary from **Title** to **Title**, but the most basic validation will check to ensure inputs are within acceptable ranges and periods.
+The process for validating input parameters will vary from title to title, but the most basic validation will check to ensure inputs are within acceptable ranges and periods.

 ## Intermediate: Calling the server APIs

-As mentioned before, within **CloudScript** methods, you have access to the full set of **Server API Calls**.
+As mentioned before, within **CloudScript** methods, you have access to the full set of **Server API** calls.
 This enables your cloud code to act as a dedicated server.

 Common server tasks:

-- Update **Player** statistics and data.
+- Update player statistics and data.
 - Grant items and currency.
 - Randomly generate game data.
 - Securely calculate battle results and more...